Life (manga): Life

 A girl in Ayumu's class at Nishikō, later also Ayumu's friend.
 Strikingly beautiful and independent, she is usually the top student of her school, and has a quiet willpower and strength.
-She can relate to what Ayumu is going through - she is also a victim of Manami and her group but, unlike Ayumu, she does not let it bother her, at least outwardly.
-She has been known to work multiple jobs, such as working behind the counter at the risqué Rainbow Café and being a bunny girl at clubs (in the TV drama, she only works at Rainbow Café, and her being a bunny girl is only hinted at), therefore, most of the time she's not at school.
+She can relate to what Ayumu is going through—she is also a victim of Manami and her group but, unlike Ayumu, she does not let it bother her, at least outwardly.
+She has been known to work multiple jobs, such as working behind the counter at the risqué Rainbow Café and being a bunny girl at clubs (in the TV drama, she only works at Rainbow Café, and her being a bunny girl is only hinted at), therefore, most of the time she is not at school.
 Like most of her classmates, Miki is about fifteen or sixteen, but she stretches the truth when trying to find work, saying instead that she is nineteen.
-She lives with her father, Tsurayuku, but most of the time he's hospitalized due to his heart disease; after her parents' divorce, she never sees her mother.
-At the age of 6, she lived with her grandfather, a cabinet maker, and his apprentices but then she moved out with her father - it's revealed in Volume 12 of the manga, when the girls go to visit Miki's grandfather for the summer vacation.
-She is always a good friend to Ayumu by helping her out, comforting her, and cheering her up (she's one of the few students who doesn't bully Ayumu); Ayumu is the first one to ask her to be friends.
-In Volume 15 of the manga, Ms. Toda frames Miki in cheating during exams (as part of Manami's request) but no one in the class believes that (this causes the truth about Manami to come out) and she's not punished.
+She lives with her father, Tsurayuku, but most of the time he is hospitalized due to his heart disease; after her parents' divorce, she never sees her mother.
+At the age of 6, she lived with her grandfather, a cabinet maker, and his apprentices but then she moved out with her father—it is revealed in Volume 12 of the manga, when the girls go to visit Miki's grandfather for the summer vacation.
+She is always a good friend to Ayumu by helping her out, comforting her, and cheering her up (she is one of the few students who does not bully Ayumu); Ayumu is the first one to ask her to be friends.
+In Volume 15 of the manga, Ms. Toda frames Miki in cheating during exams (as part of Manami's request) but no one in the class believes that (this causes the truth about Manami to come out) and she is not punished.
 In Volume 19 of the manga, while visiting Ayumu in the hospital, her father's doctor suggests Miki to leave because her father needs to get a surgery so she decides to move and transfer school.
 Before leaving, she spends a great day with Ayumu and Yūki.